Ntezi/rate-limiter/README.md

 [Marius Ngaboyamahina](https://ntezi.github.io/) - Initial work and development of the Rate Limiter Service.
 Feel free to reach out if you have any questions or suggestions for improvements.

-You can also add a list of contributors if other people have contributed to the project.